SumoLogic/sumologic-documentation/docs/manage/data-archiving/installed-collectors.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can set up one or more data forwarding destinations and configure an Installed Collector to send raw log data from specified Sources to those destinations.
+You can set up one or more data archiving destinations and configure an Installed Collector to send raw log data from specified Sources to those destinations.
 The Collector will send the raw data to external destinations at the same time it sends data to Sumo.

 You can archive raw log data using the following protocols.